|

 Army Board and ECAB decisions are acted upon by the military staff at the various headquarters worldwide.

-The Chief of the General Staff (CGS) is the officer responsible for the Army's contribution to the national defence effort and he maintains control through the commanders and the staff branches of each of the various army headquarters organisations.
+The Chief of the General Staff (CGS) is the officer responsible for the Army's contribution to the national defence effort.
+He maintains control through the commanders and the staff branches of each of the various army headquarters organisations.